 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.

 There are a lot of details to hash out as you start your planning.
 Ideally everyone could do a little reading up on Iceland to begin to think about what things they want to see and do.
 Then get everyone together, either in real life, on the phone, or over Facebook Messenger and start talking about the points below.

 I say pick when you are going to go first because it makes a huge impact on all the rest of your decisions.
 Plus, finding a few consecutive days when everyone is available is usually the biggest challenge in planning a girls’ trip.

 Keep in mind that Iceland is about a five-hour flight from Boston and just over three hours from London, making it an ideal destination if you have friends “across the pond” to meet in the middle.
-This is what I did on a recent girls’ trip with my friend Keryn from Walking on Travels and Katja from Globetotting.
+This is what I did on a recent girls’ trip with my friend Keryn from Twist Travel Magazine and Katja from Globetotting.